Michael Hossack: Biography

 Born in Paterson, New Jersey, Hossack was known as "Big Mike" to his former band members.
 He started playing drums in the Little Falls Cadets, a Boy Scout drum and bugle corps, as well as Our Lady of Lourdes Cadets and Fair Lawn Cadets.
-He credited his discipline to play alongside other drummers to the teachings of his instructors Bob Peterson, George Tuthill and Joe Whelan.
+He credited his discipline in playing alongside other drummers, to the teachings of his instructors Bob Peterson, George Tuthill and Joe Whelan.

 After graduating high school, he served for four years in the United States Navy during the Vietnam War era.
-After being honorably discharged in 1969, he returned home to New Jersey to pursue a career in law enforcement, but a close friend talked him into auditioning for a California-based band called Mourning Reign.
+After being honorably discharged in 1969, he returned home to New Jersey to pursue a career in law enforcement.
+A close friend talked him into auditioning for a California-based band called Mourning Reign.
 After a difficult period in upstate New York the band relocated to the San Francisco bay area and signed with a production company that had also signed the newly formed rock band the Doobie Brothers.